 Source: US Geological Survey (USGS), Newport News 1:62,500 topographic quadrangle (1941)

-the Atlantic and Danville Railroad built terminals on both sides of the Western Branch of the Elizabeth River, at Pinners Point and then West Norfolk
+the Atlantic and Danville Railroad built terminals on both sides of the Western Branch of the Elizabeth River, first at West Norfolk and then at Pinners Point

 Source: ESRI, ArcGIS Online

-The Southern Railway system absorbed the Atlantic & Danville Railroad in 1899, acquiring a 50-year lease as part of the consolidation of railroads following the Panic of 1893.
+The Southern Railway system absorbed the Atlantic & Danville Railroad in 1899.
+It acquired a 50-year lease as part of the consolidation of railroads following the Panic of 1893.

-The Southern Railway implemented the vision of Benjamin Newgass and others to streamline the shipment of agricultural products and manufactured goods from the Piedmont to Atlantic Coast port cities.
-A narrower version of that vision was implemented by the Chesapeake and Ohio, Norfolk and Western, and Virginian railroads, which relied heavily upon the shipment of just one product - coal - to Chesapeake Bay ports.
+The rail network established by the Southern Railway implemented the vision of Benjamin Newgass and others to streamline the shipment of agricultural products and manufactured goods from the Piedmont to Atlantic Coast port cities.
+A narrower version of that vision was implemented by the Chesapeake and Ohio, Norfolk and Western, and Virginian railroads, which relied heavily upon the shipment of just one product - coal - to their Chesapeake Bay port destinations.

 the Southern Railway leased the Atlantic and Danville Railroad for 50 years, between 1899-1949